mentalAdventurer/Eca-/README.md

 ¹Exam relevant

+## Dependencies
+- numpy (v1.24.3)
+- scipy (v1.10.1)
+- noisereduce (v2.0.1)
+- pyaudio >= 0.2.13 (**required**)
+- wave

+Although reading from the microphone and writing to the speaker have not yet been implemented, preparations have already been made.
+Therefore pyaudio is needed as a dependency.

+> **Warning**
+> The program uses a type comparison with `pyaudio.PyAudio.Stream`.
+> This is implemented in the latest version of pyaudio.
+Make sure you use the latest version.

 ## Getting started

 For the first use of the programme, a sample audio file is attached to the project.
 Simply execute the programm by providing an output filename and input filename.

 ```sh